KrisJackson/UDPing/README.md

 # UDP Echo Client / Server
+***This project was assigned in my Computer Networking course, and this README was originally created by the Computer Science department at Rhodes College.
+Parts of this README has been edited to fit the format of this repo.
+Files in this repo contain my code, and should not be used or copied for any reason other than to assess my programming skills.***

 This project contains two C programs that uses User Datagram Protocol (UDP) to act as a network echo client and server pair.